 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Imaging tests produce detailed pictures of soft tissues, organs, and bones inside the body.
+Imaging tests show detailed pictures of soft tissues, organs, and bones inside the body.

-Their reports help doctors diagnose and treat childhood cancer.
-During treatment, imaging shows the medical team how cancer responds to therapy.
-After treatment, patients have imaging tests as part of follow-up visits to check for any changes.
+Radiology reports help your health care team diagnose and treat some childhood diseases.
+Imaging tests done throughout treatment show the medical team how the disease responds to treatment.
+After treatment, your child has imaging tests as part of follow-up visits to check for any changes.